LAWRENCE A. FRIEDMAN

 -Helped thousands of clients navigate these complex legal areas

--Recognized in New Jersey Super Lawyers (published by Thompson-Reuters) since 2007
+-Recognized in New Jersey Super Lawyers (published by Thompson-Reuters) from 2006 to 2019

 -Awarded Martindale-Hubbell’s highest peer-review rating, AV-Preeminent